 CSM problems usually arise when a Linux installation goes awry.
 As noted earlier, users often accidentally create USB flash drives that omit the critical EFI boot loaders.
 The EFI Boot Loader Installation page of this document describes how to install an EFI boot loader in general terms.
 You may need to use that page and place your chosen boot loader under the fallback filename (EFI/BOOT/bootx64.efi for x86-64 systems).
 If you're using a popular distribution that supports both BIOS-mode and EFI-mode installations, though, there's often an easier solution.

 Users of such distributions often use custom Windows or Linux tools to create their USB flash drives.
 Some of these tools omit one or the other boot loader by default, so you must select options or switch tools to create a boot medium that's bootable in EFI mode.
 My observations on a few tools include:

 All of these tools except for Pen Drive Linux/YUMI/MultiSystem were able to create EFI-bootable disks in my tests in June of 2015.
 In the past, I've used tools that explicitly required enabling an EFI-boot option, but I don't recall if these were earlier versions of some of the preceding tools or unrelated programs.
 Very old tools lack EFI support entirely, and the same might be true even of some more recent tools.
-In particular, I know of no tools that will help you create a USB drive that holds several OS installers to be booted in EFI mode, the way YUMI does for BIOS-mode disks.
-Such a tool could be written, but I don't know of one that actually works.

 It should also be noted that different EFIs may respond differently to certain disk features, such as the use of MBR vs. GPT and to the unusual partition table that results from a dd-created disk.
 Furthermore, different distributions set up their disks in different ways, and one tool might work better than another for certain distributions.